Lagkouvardos/DivCom/README.md

 Also, there is an extra folder that contains the template data of the DivCom.
 These data can be used for training and demonstration purposes.

-The Workflow of DivCom is presented in the following Figure:
+The Workflow of DivCom is presented on the following Figure:

 <img src="https://user-images.githubusercontent.com/68451208/163047398-72f8bab1-62b2-4ebd-bfcb-569ef848cc32.jpg" width="250" height="450" align="center">